Illia Salei: Arrest and detention

 On 9 September 2020, Salei was detained by KGB and the Main Directorate for Combating Organized Crime of the Ministry of Internal Affairs of Belarus.
 He was arrested and charged with threatening the national security of Belarus.

 Coalition of Belarusian human rights organizations headed by Viasna Human Rights Centre and Belarusian Helsinki Committee recognized Salei as a political prisoner.
 Amnesty International deemed Salei a prisoner of conscience.

 Law Society of England and Wales and American Bar Association wrote official letters to Alexander Lukashenko and Belarusian authorities demanding immediate release of Illia Salei.
 Duke Community Members issued a public statement in connection with the arrest calling for release of Illia Salei.

 On 16 October 2020, Salei was released from Minsk Pre-Trial Detention Centre No.1 and placed under house arrest.
-On 16 April 2021, he was released on bail but remained under prosectuion.
+On 16 April 2021, he was released on bail but remained under prosecution.

-On 13 August 2021, Salei announced that he temporary left Belarus for Poland.
+On 13 August 2021, Salei announced that he had temporary left Belarus for Poland.